-To allow users to search and click-through to a specific question, you can utilize a search element on your home page that will index all of the current questions in your database.
+To allow users to search and click through to a specific question, you can use a search element on your home page that'll index all of the current questions in your database.

-By selecting the search field as ‘question title’ it will index all entries and even offer search suggestions as they’re typed.
+By selecting the search field as ‘question title,’ it'll index all entries and even offer search suggestions as they’re typed.

-To send a user to the relevant question page, navigate to your workflow editor, then create a new event that is triggered when the value of an input is changed.
+To send a user to the relevant question page, navigate to your workflow editor, then create a new event that's triggered when the value of an input is changed.

-You’ll then create a navigation event, setting the destination page as your answer page, and sending the data source of the search box’s current value.
+We’ll then create a navigation event, setting the destination page as your answer page, and sending the data source as the search box’s current value.

-- Include additional content fields within questions - photos & video
+- Include additional content fields within questions for photos and videos

-Hiring a developer or dev team to build this app would cost thousands, if not tens-of-thousands of dollars.
-Well, now you can treat yourself to a vacation, because you can build and launch your app in Bubble for free.
+Hiring a developer or dev team to build this app would cost thousands, if not tens of thousands of dollars.
+Instead, you can focus on building and investing in your own startup or app, because anyone can build on Bubble for free.

-As you launch and grow in users, paid plans allow you to host the app on your own custom domain, and these start as low as $25 per month.
+As you launch and grow in users, paid plans allow you to host the app on your own custom domain, starting as low as $25 per month.
 Some templates and plugins may cost more, but you can build all the functionality of a forum without any additional costs.

-If you don’t want to build your Quora clone from scratch, you can purchase one of the templates made by our community members.
+If you don’t want to build your Quora clone from scratch, you can purchase one of the templates made by an experienced Bubble Developer.
 Some similar templates to Quora include: